Tpsych/CMakePractice/README.md

-# gitPractice
+# CMakePractice
-for learning git
+for learning cmake